Use Octolane with Claude

 Example prompts

 Here are prompts that work well with Claude + Octolane.
-Copy and paste any of these to get started.Pipeline review
+Copy and paste any of these to get started.Pipeline summary

 Tips for best results